Sazeduzzaman-Saju/HRL-Travels/README.md

 - **Destination Exploration:** Users can effortlessly explore a diverse range of travel destinations, each accompanied by detailed information and captivating visuals.
 - **Booking Functionality:** A user-friendly booking system allows travelers to select their preferred destinations, specify travel dates, and complete the booking process securely.
 - **Smooth User Interactions:** The application prioritizes a smooth and engaging user experience, with intuitive navigation and responsive design for optimal usability.
-- **Technological Foundation:** HRL-Travels is built on a robust foundation, incorporating React and Redux for the frontend to ensure state management efficiency, while Node.js powers the server-side logic.
+- **Technological Foundation:** HRL-Travels is built on a robust foundation, incorporating React and Redux for the front end to ensure state management efficiency, while Node.js powers the server-side logic.
 MongoDB is used as the database to handle data storage and retrieval.

 ## Live Demo